PyRope-E-Assessment/pyrope/docs/scoring.rst

 * In case of :ref:`Individual Input Field Scoring`, PyRope simply scores any empty input field with zero points.
-What happens behind the scenes is that PyRope substitutes some valid (usually trivial) value for each empty input field before calling the :py:meth:`scores` method and ignores the corresponding scores for this input.
+What happens behind the scenes is that PyRope inserts some valid (usually trivial) value into each empty input field before calling the :py:meth:`scores` method and ignores the corresponding scores for this input.
 * In case of :ref:`Joint Input Field Scoring`, it is not possible to score an